FreshRSS/FreshRSS/docs/en/admins/05_Configuring_email_validation.md

 ## Check your SMTP server is correctly configured

-To do so, once you have enabled the `force_email_validation` option, you only need to change your email address on the profile page and check that an email arrives on the new address.
+To do so, once you’ve enabled the `force_email_validation` option, you only need to change your email address on the profile page and check that an email arrives on the new address.